umijs/umi/docs/plugins/plugin-locale.md

 Custom language switching logic.
 There are three parameters:

--lang: The language to be switched
+- lang: The language to be switched
--realReload: Whether the page needs to be refreshed, this is transparently transmitted by the page calling `setLocale(lang, true)`.
+- realReload: Whether the page needs to be refreshed, this is transparently transmitted by the page calling `setLocale(lang, true)`.
--updater: Whether it is necessary to forcibly update the internationalization status of the current component.
+- updater: Whether it is necessary to forcibly update the internationalization status of the current component.

 For example, according to the language to be switched, jump to the corresponding url: